Structural Pruning for Diffusion Models: Structrual Pruning for Diffusion Models

-In practice, we should select an appropriately large value for $\mathcal{T}$ to strike a good balance between details and content, while also avoiding uninformative gradients from noisy loss terms.
-While there exists a variety of reweighting strategies addressing this issue, our findings indicate that this straightforward binary pruning method proves effective and efficient (owing to the zero weights $\alpha_i=0$) in most cases.
+In practice, we need to select an appropriately large value for $\mathcal{T}$ to strike a well-balanced preservation of details and content, while also avoiding uninformative gradients from noisy loss terms.
+The full algorithm is summarized in \ref{alg:alg}.